 In the theatre program, students are exposed to every aspect of theatre: literature, history, theory, acting, directing, design and technical theatre.
 The Bachelor of Arts in Communication with the musical theatre specialization is only open to students who pass a rigorous audition process.
-Auditions are usually held in January and April.
+Auditions are held in early December, late January, and mid April.

 Internships and Careers

 The department annually awards a number of competitive scholarships to qualified undergraduate students and has various student employment opportunities, which allow students to develop their craft while receiving financial compensation.

 Students may apply for the BGSU exchange program with the University of Wales, the largest undergraduate theatre program in Great Britain and home of the prestigious Performance Research Centre.
 The London Experience, an intensive immersion in the London theatre scene, offers students another education abroad opportunity.

 Go Far in your career